dls-controls/ddrive/README.md

         ```
         The moving and idle poll periods are both in milliseconds.
 The former rate is used when an axis is in motion, the latter otherwise.
     6. If using autosave, uncomment create_monitor_set lines.
 Add lines in auto_positions.req and auto_settings.req for each motor.
-4. Edit iocBoot/iocddrive/ddrive.sub
+4. Edit ddriveTestApp/Db/motors.sub
-    Modify the lines so that there is one motor.db line per axis.
-Each will be named $(P)$(M).
-    Additional control outside of that available in the EPICS motor record is given in ddrive_mbb.db, so similarly add one line for each of those if necessary.
-5. An asyn
+    If multiple d-drives are used, duplicate each section and change the $(PORT) macros, descriptions, and so on.
+    An asyn record per controller is created as well, allowing for direct communication.
-6. Go to the top directory and `make`
+5. Go to the top directory and `make`
-7. If all goes well:
+6. If all goes well:
     ```
     cd iocBoot/iocddrive
-    chmod +x st.cmd`
+    chmod +x st.cmd
     ./st.cmd
     ```

-8. Run EDM:
+7. Run EDM:
     ```
     export EDMDATAFILES=$TOP/op/edl:$EDMDATAFILES
     (general motor settings configuration)
-    edm -x -m "P=MLL:ddrive:,M=m1" motorx_all &
+    edm -x -m "P=MLL:ddrive{Ax:1},M=Mtr" motorx_all &

     (d-drive specific settings)
-    edm -x -m "P=MLL:,R=DDRIVE:AX0:" ddrive_all &
+    edm -x -m "P=MLL:ddrive,R={Ax:1}" ddrive_all &
     ```